cosmosinnovate/python-course/README.md

 6. Print book not found if there is no book
 7. End program when when actions are done print out the lists.
 8. Validate input as a string

+### Project 2 => Files
+Modify your project one code to do use files.
+Try safe your data to csv and be able to load data from from file type csv or json.
+1. Explore the python file library to see what else you can do.

+### Project 3 => Code clean up.
+Identify any thing that you can group together into a function.

 #### If you reach here and are pleased, please star this repo or else give your feedback to improve this course